 The Motherland Party is a small pro-governmental party, which was established in 1990.
 Since 1993 it switched its allegiance to Heydar Aliyev and his party.
 Many members are from the same region in Armenia as Heydar Aliyev.
 The leader, Fazail Agamali, is a former Deputy Minister for Social Protection.

 The Civic Solidarity Party was founded in 1992 and is ever since led by Sabir Rustamkhanli.
 The leader was Press and Information Minister in the period from 1991 to 1995.
 The VBP is an opposition party and member of the Democratic Congress since 1998.
-Main idea is the civil unification of Azerbaijani people.
+Main idea is the civil unification of Azerbaijani people and its ideology is based on the "the universal political values of freedom, equality and solidarity.
 Rustamkhanli rejected a medal of honour awarded by president Aliyev in 1998 and was nominated as presidential candidate in the 2003 elections, in which he received 0.8 percent of the votes.

 Born in 1961, Ilham Aliyev, son of former president Heydar Aliyev, studied International Relations at the Moscow State University after which he gained his PhD in history.
 In 1994, he became vice-president of State Oil Company of Azerbaijan (SOCAR).
 He participated as one of the key figures in the negotiations between the Azerbaijani government and Western oil companies during the conclusion of new contracts now known as the Contract of the Century.
-The following year, Aliyev was elected to the National Assembly of Azerbaijan and later became president of the National Olympic Committee (still incumbent) and head of the Azerbaijan delegation to the Council of Europe.
+The following year, Aliyev was elected to the National Assembly of Azerbaijan.

 In August 2003, two months before the presidential elections, he was appointed Prime Minister.
 In October, Heydar Aliyev, suffering from failing health, stepped down as president and in a controversial move appointed his son, an independent candidate, as his party's sole presidential candidate.
 According to the official outcome of the elections, Aliyev gained 76.84 per cent of the votes, which was heavily contested by the opposition.